+7:163-164, ENGLISH DRAMA.
+Each semester.
+3 credits.
+First semester: from the Middle Ages to 1642; second semester: from the Restoration to Shaw.
+7:201.
+CHAUCER.
+3 credits.
 "The Canterbury Tales" as one of the masterpieces of English poetry and as a reflection of medieval life.

-7 :202.
+7:202.
 SIXTEENTH-CENTURY LITERATURE.
 3 credits.
 Non-dramatic literature of Tudor period.
 7:205.
 ANGLO-SAXON.
 3 credits.
 Anglo-Saxon language and literature, linguistic studies of Old English as a predecessor of Modern English, readings in "Beowulf" and in Anglo-Saxon prose.

-- 7:207.
+7:207.
 MIDDLE ENGLISH.
 3 credits.
-Language and literature of the 11th to the 15th centuries, exclusive of Chaucer. - 7 :209.
+Language and literature of the 11th to the 15th centuries, exclusive of Chaucer.
+7:209.
 SHAKESPEARE.
 3 credits.
-Concentrated study of a few plays. - 7:212.
+Concentrated study of a few plays.
+7:212.
 MILTON.
 2 credits.
-Concentrated study of selected prose and major poems. - 7 :213.
+Concentrated study of selected prose and major poems.
+7:213.
 SEVENTEENTH-CENTURY LITERATURE.
 3 credits.
-Non-dramatic literature from Bacon to Dryden. - 7 :214.
+Non-dramatic literature from Bacon to Dryden.
+7:214.
 EIGHTEENTH-CENTURY LITERATURE.
 3 credits.
-Work of Pope, Johnson, and other writers of the period. - 7 :215-216.
-NINETEENTH-CENTURY LITERATURE.
-Each semester.
+Work of Pope, Johnson, and other writers of the period.
+7:217.
+NINETEENTH-CENTURY ENGLISH LITERATURE.
 3 credits.
-First semester: English Romantic Movement; second semester: Victorian era. - 7 :219-220.
-MAJOR AMERICAN WRITERS.
-Each semester.
+Romantic and Victorian literature, exclusive of drama and fiction.
+May not be taken by students who have taken 215 or 216.
+7:221.
+AMERICAN LITERATURE I. 3 credits.
+Colonial to early Nineteenth Century.
+7:222.
+AMERICAN LITERATURE II.
 3 credits.
-An intensified study of a selected group of authors. - 7 :231-232.
+Hawthorne to Henry James.
+7:223.
+AMERICAN LITERATURE III.
+3 credits.
+Twentieth Century.
+May not be taken by students who have taken 108.
+7:240.
+TWENTIETH-CENTURY ENGLISH LITERATURE.
+3 credits.
+May not be taken by students who have taken 108.
+7:297-298.
 SEMINAR.
 Each semester.
 1 or 2 credits.
-Special studies, methods of literary research. - 7 :301.
+Special studies, methods of literary research.
+7:301.
 RESEARCH.
 3 credits.
 Writing of thesis for Master of Arts degree.
+JOURNALISM (Written English 1 :2 is a prerequisite for all Journalism courses.)
+GENERAL COLLEGE 7:31.
+NEWS WRITING.
+2 credits.
+Writing of news stories; applying theory through discussions, illustrative material; actual writing for publication.